-The agriculture industry employees over 23 million people in the United States, and only about 4.6 million of those people live on a farm.
+The agriculture industry employs over 23 million people in the United States, and only about 4.6 million of those people live on a farm.
 So, what does the other 18.4 million people do if they don’t live on a farm?

 Agriculture encompasses a wide range of career options; it’s not just for your average farmer.
 I want to show you five of my favorite unconventional agriculture careers.

 1.)
 Florists: Florists create decorations with agriculture products, such as flowers, plants, and greenery.
 Floral management is not just about making beautiful arrangements for events.
 A florist has to be educated on all aspects of the many varieties of flowers and plants; such as the nutrition, climate, preservation, and overall health.
 You could consider them your urban plant scientists.

 2.)
 Viticulturist: Which is someone who works at a winery or vineyard, caring for and managing grape production.
 There is a lot that goes into being a wine maker; it is defiantly not an easy career.
 Winemakers must be knowledgeable in vineyard pruning, irrigation, fertilization, nutrition, grape verities, and selection of grapes, which are all important factors that could affect the taste and consistency of wine.
 A viticulturist is truly an agricultural scientist and an artist.

 3.)
 Turf -grass Manager: This is most commonly known as a golf course manager.
 It takes extensive science and skill to care for a healthy fairway and green.
 Turf scientists are educated on what grasses work best in different climates and soils, and the proper care it takes to keep them healthy.
 No only do turf-grass managers work at golf courses but also in lawn care, athletic fields, park sites, and grounds around corporation headquarters.